-&lt;sup>23 Our approach is similar to other incomplete contracting models in finance.
+23 Our approach is similar to other incomplete contracting models in finance.
 See Philippe Aghion & Patrick Bolton, An Incomplete Contracts Approach to Financial Contracting, 59 REV. ECON.
 STUD.
 473, 473-74 (1992) (noting that future corporate actions cannot be included in the initial contract).

-&lt;sup>24 Various hybrid arrangements with a similar payout structure (e.g., the VC receives a mix of debt and equity) would also work.
+24 Various hybrid arrangements with a similar payout structure (e.g., the VC receives a mix of debt and equity) would also work.
 The key issue for the model is that the VC is entitled to a higher percentage of payouts in bad outcomes, giving the VC a concave financial claim and the founder a convex claim.

-&lt;sup>25 See Sahlman, supra note 4, at 510-11.
+25 See Sahlman, supra note 4, at 510-11.

-&lt;sup>26 The VC's liquidation preference is functionally the exercise price for the founder's option.
+26 The VC's liquidation preference is functionally the exercise price for the founder's option.
 The value of a stock option increases with volatility and consequently the executive compensation literature suggests that options can be awarded to corporate executives to encourage greater risk taking.
 See infra notes 114-115 and accompanying text.

-Our model can account for observed behavior that the monitor model does not address.
-We show how risk-bearing also has implications for the price that VCs are willing to pay to invest.
+Risk-bearing also has implications for the price of equity.
 Under the standard account, VCs compete on price.
 But raising the price of equity amplifies inefficient risk sharing.
-It reduces the percentage of equity held by the VC and thereby lowers the VC's expected payout and increases the founder's expected (but still highly uncertain) payout.
+Investing a set amount at a higher price per share reduces the percentage of equity held by the VC and thereby lowers the VC's expected payout and increases the founder's expected (but still highly uncertain) payout.
 If we ignore the cost of risk, a price change would be a simple wealth transfer in which the expected cost to the VC would equal the founder's expected gain.
 When we account for risk, however, we see that a price change also transfers risk away from the most efficient risk bearer (the VC, investing on behalf of diversified institutions) to a less efficient one (the undiversified founder).

-Because risk-bearing limits VCs' ability to compete on price, our model predicts that VCs will try to compete on non-price dimensions.
+These considerations suggest VCs will try to compete on non-price dimensions.
 In particular, the VC could promise to protect the founder's private benefits.
 This protection could be formal.
 For example, the VC might not bargain for board seats or other control rights sufficient to replace the founder with an outside executive.
 Or it could be informal.
 The VC could cultivate a founder-friendly reputation.
 In our analysis, VCs with founder-friendly reputations gain a competitive advantage in ex ante pricing when contracting with a risk-averse founder.
-At the same time, VCs run a greater risk of poor ex post performance due to suboptimal monitoring.
+At the same time, they run a greater risk of poor ex post performance due to suboptimal monitoring.

-Critically, our model does not require VCs to behave irrationally or founders to underappreciate the benefits of monitoring.
+Critically, the risk-seeking model does not require VCs to behave irrationally or founders to underappreciate the benefits of monitoring.
 Even when the potential benefit of monitoring exceeds the founder's private benefits, we find that risk-bearing concerns can lead to a founder-friendly financing arrangement in which the VCs limit their ability to replace the founders.
 The choice between founder-friendly and monitoring relationships depends on the extent of the founders' risk-aversion relative to the potential financial gains from monitoring.

-Our model explains why we see startups increasingly pursuing high-risk strategies.
-Many startups are accelerating growth through "blitzscaling"-taking shortcuts like hiring candidates without vetting them, bringing unfinished products to market, and neglecting compliance and other long-term risks.
-Other startups are expanding their operations with underwater unit economics, relying on VCs to subsidize their losses.
-Some startups are attempting even riskier strategies, such as regulatory entrepreneurship-selling an illegal product in the hope that widespread consumer adoption will lead to a change in the law-or venture predation-using predatory pricing to drive competitors out of the market.
-Each of these strategies is highly risky, but can increase the chance of a home run.
+Our model helps explain why startups increasingly pursue hyper growth strategies.
+Many startups accelerate growth through "blitzscaling"-taking shortcuts like hiring candidates without vetting them, bringing unfinished products to market, and neglecting compliance and other long-term risks.27 Other startups are expanding their operations with underwater unit economics, relying on VCs to subsidize their losses.28 Some startups are attempting even riskier strategies, such as regulatory entrepreneurship-selling an illegal product in the hope that widespread consumer adoption will lead to a change in the law29-or venture predation-using predatory pricing to drive